emulbreh/iris/docs/api/components_api.rst

 embedded in :class:`Componentized` objects.
 Since Componentized objects themselves are components, they form a tree of :class:`Component` instances with the container as the root.
-An example of a Component is :class:`lymph.core.interfaces.Interface`.
+An example of a Component is :class:`lymph.Interface`.

 .. class:: Component(error_hook=None, pool=None, metrics=None)